ovh/docs/pages/cloud/nutanix/70-cluster-firmware-update/guide.en-gb.md

 ![Prism element - run checks](images/nutanix-cluster-fw-update-03b.png){.thumbnail}

-A log file called `/home/nutanix/data/logs/ncc-output-latest.log` will be generated at the end of checks.
+A log file called `/home/nutanix/data/logs/ncc-output-latest.log` will be generated at the end of the checks.

-Please analyze it carefully.
-If you find errors or fails about cluster or service state, do not continue and contact the OVHcloud support.
+Please analyse it carefully.
+If you find errors or fails about the cluster or service state, do not continue and contact the OVHcloud support.

 > [!primary]
 > It is possible to run NCC checks on the CVM by typing the following command from a terminal.